- Creating a Chart

 In Edit Design mode, you will notice that a menu appears on mouse over the top right corner of the Columns List pane.
 You can expand, sort and filter the list of columns using the options available in this menu.
 The available options are:

-To change the default function applied, after dropping the column, select the required function (aggregate/categorical) from the drop-down list present on the column.
-Drop-down list displays all the applicable functions based on the data type of the column, as shown in the screenshots below.
+To change the default function applied, after dropping the column, select the required function (aggregate/categorical) from the drop-down list present in the column.
+The drop-down list displays all the applicable functions based on the data type of the column, as shown in the screenshots below.

 The following tables list all the functions along with the description of their functionality.

 |Sum||Returns the sum of all the values in the column.
 The summation will be done at each category/group level shown in the report.|